PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: Background

 There are a number of standard methods for solving DDFT-like problems.
 The two most common are the finite element method (FEM) and pseudospectral methods.
 Here we focus on the latter, but note that the algorithm presented below (see Section~\ref{sec:Method}) is general and may be easily adapted to other numerical methods.
 The main challenge in using FEM for DDFT problems lies in their non-locality.
 Heuristically, the principal benefits of FEM are that it (i) produces large, but sparse matrices, leading to systems which may be efficiently solved, for example through the implementation of standard timestepping schemes and carefully-chosen preconditioners (see e.g., \cite{MNN17,PS13,PSW12,RDW10,SW10,Zule11} for PDE-constrained optimization problems); and (ii) may be applied to complex domains through standard triangulation/meshing routines.
 In contrast, for non-local problems such as DDFT the corresponding matrices are not only large, but also dense.
 This prevents the use of standard numerical schemes and significantly increases the computational cost.

 Recently, accurate and efficient pseudospectral methods have been developed to tackle these non-local, non-linear DDFTs~\cite{NGYSK17}.
 Some details of the implementation will be discussed in Section~\ref{sec:Method}; here we highlight the benefits and challenges.
 As is widely known~\cite{B01,T00}, pseudospectral methods are extremely accurate for problems with smooth solutions on `nice' domains; here `nice' roughly corresponds to domains which may be mapped to the unit square in a simple (e.g.,\ conformal) manner.
-They are more challenging to apply on complex domains (although spectral elements can be seen as a compromise between FEM and pseudospectral methods~\cite{B01}), and are also of poor accuracy when the solutions are not smooth (heuristically, the accuracy is order $(1/N)^p$ where the solution is $p$-times differentiable, but still at the cost of dense matrices).
+They are more challenging to apply on complex domains (although spectral elements can be seen as a compromise between FEM and pseudospectral methods~\cite{B01}), and are also of poor accuracy when the solutions are not smooth (the accuracy is order $(1/N)^p$ when the solution has $p$ sufficiently nice derivatives~\cite{T00}, but still at the cost of dense matrices).

 Their use to treat DDFT problems stems from three main observations: (i) at least in principle, the diffusion term present in all DDFTs should lead to smoothing of solutions for sufficiently smooth particle interactions; (ii) the pseudospectral matrices are always dense and, as such, treating non-local terms does not formally affect the numerical cost; (iii) the implementation of non-local boundary conditions may be treated via standard algebraic--differential equations solvers, thus removing the need for bespoke treatments of different boundary conditions.